 If you want to make the most of Flex Pitch correction plugin, make sure to have a dry and clear of a recording to work with from the offset as possible, although this should go for all recording in general.

 Ultimately, whatever option you choose to go with really comes down to your budget, what your set up looks like and your requirements.

 With this being said, Waves Tune Real-Time really does give you the best value for money and is a good option for both those starting out in music as well as experienced studio professionals and experienced artists.

-Some notable artists that have had big hits through the use of the VST are Kanye West, Ili Wayne, Black Eyed Peas, and Cher’s 1998 hit “Beleive”.
+Some notable artists that have had big hits through the use of the VST are Kanye West, Lil Wayne, Black Eyed Peas, Lady Gaga and Cher’s 1998 hit “Beleive”.

 We hope you enjoyed reading this post and that it has given you some indication as to what plug-in or DAW to go with for getting you or your artist’s vocals to sound their best.